 For the average everyday coffee drinker, coffee shops can either be huge attractions or intimidating turn-offs.
 Whether you’re looking for somewhere to read a good book or get energized before your morning commute, here are a few friendly Virginia Beach coffee shops worth checking out regardless of your coffee knowledge.

 Coffee is great– never trust someone who doesn’t drink coffee.
 If you’re like me, and coffee is a must-have before anything significant happens in your day, you either just really appreciate it or drink way too much of it… or both.
 If that’s you, you’re in the right spot.

-Good or bad coffee can seriously effect the outcome of the rest of your day.
+Good or bad coffee can seriously affect the outcome of the rest of your day.
 You can pick the best grinds and set the coffee pot up early, but if you don’t get it just right, you’ll be regretting it for hours.
-And, for anyone sticking to a tight time schedule, you might not always have time to brew up a steamy aeropress or french press before work.
-Thankfully, Virginia Beach is covered with amazing places to get a cup of coffee on-the-go.
+And, for anyone sticking to a tight schedule, you might not always have time to brew up a steamy Aeropress or french press before work.
+Thankfully, Virginia Beach is covered with amazing places to get a cup of coffee on the go.
 We’ve picked a few of our favorite spots from all over town, so we’ve got you covered regardless of where you are.

 Location: Virginia Beach Oceanfront (19th street)

 Walk into Three Ships Coffee, and it’ll feel like you’ve stepped into the old days.
 Its dark and old-time nautical feel creates a super unique atmosphere.
 So, why the strong nautical influence?
 Three Ships wholesale and production manager Steve assured me it was greater than just aesthetic.

 “Three ships refers to Capt.
 John Smith and the three vessels that landed in Virginia hundreds of years ago.
 We want everyone to enjoy good coffee, sure, but to also take pride in the history of this area.”